 Miami Florida, USA Travel Guide

-Ongoing efforts protect and restore the health of Biscayne Bay, which supports Miami's ecosystem and economy.
+Ongoing efforts protect and restore the health of Biscayne Bay, which supports Miami's the environment and its inhabitants and economy.

 The third-largest coral barrier reef system faces threats.
 Divers and snorkelers must practice responsible behavior.